 The management fees of an index fund can be as low as 0.1%, while in actively managed funds it’s not uncommon for the fee to be 1-3%.
 The fees can have a huge impact in the long run, so it’s worth comparing the exact costs.
-When it comes to index funds, there needs to be good reason if the management fees are more than 0.5%.
+When it comes to index funds, there needs to be a good reason if the management fees are more than 0.5%.

 Contrary to the familiar saying, when it comes to index funds, cheap can give you quality whereas expensive can often backfire.

-Similar to buying direct company stocks, it’s advisable to stick to funds that have a trading fee less than 1%.
+Similar to buying direct company stocks, it’s advisable to stick to funds that have a trading fee of less than 1%.

 3. Ensure the funds don't have major overlaps

-For example, if you decide to start investing in two index funds – because two funds make a more diversified portfolio than one – take a look at what each index fund contain.
+For example, if you decide to start investing in two index funds – because two funds make a more diversified portfolio than one – take a look at what each index fund contains.
 For example, it’s probably not worth buying both MSCI World and the S&P 500 as the large US companies play a major role in both.
 The name of the MSCI World Index can be a bit confusing due to its history: it covers only 85% of the largest companies in developed markets, and more than 65% of these are US companies.
 In other words, emerging markets and small companies are left completely uncovered.

 However, if for some reason you want to properly emphasise one market, duplication can sometimes be justified.
 If, on the other hand, you want to spread widely around the world, it’s not advised to choose the top 10 most popular funds in your portfolio.
-The large number of funds does not always correlate with broad diversification.
+A large number of funds does not always correlate with broad diversification.
 Many ETFs can follow the same index, leaving the diversification benefit small.